tpbrisco/reconcile-asgs/README.md

 existing environment.

 ## directory data
-Data for tests -- running the gen-test.sh script will populate sample data against which you may test
+Data for tests -- running the test-create-sgs.sh script will populate sample data against which you may test.

 ## Example Usage
 The requirements.txt contains dependent packages -- this may be used